-General Atomics has a long history of leveraging advanced research for medical applications ranging from magnetic resonance imaging to sterilization technology.
-GA is now working toward advancing the state of the art in nuclear medicine and ensuring physicians and hospitals continue to have a safe, reliable source of medical radioisotopes.
+General Atomics Electromagnetic Systems (GA-EMS) has a long history of leveraging advanced research for medical applications ranging from magnetic resonance imaging to sterilization technology.
+GA-EMS is now working toward advancing the state of the art in nuclear medicine and ensuring physicians and hospitals continue to have a safe, reliable source of medical radioisotopes.

 More than 40 million nuclear medicine procedures are performed each year, and the large majority of them depend on a single isotope: Technetium-99m (Tc-99m).
 Tc-99m is a vital component of single-photon emission computed tomography (SPECT), which physicians rely on for a wide variety of diagnostic procedures, such as cardiac, brain, and kidney scans.
 Tc-99m is produced on-site in hospitals and other medical facilities from radioactive decay of Molybdenum-99 (Mo-99), which is a short-lived fission product of Uranium-235.